-	Make sure you're editing Published content
+Make sure you are editing Published content

 One thing that people often miss: PublishPress Revisions controls who can create revisions for published content.

-Make sure Revisions are enabled on your site
+Check that Revisions are enabled on your site

 PublishPress Revisions builds on the default revisions feature in WordPress.
 Please make sure this feature is working.